jamesmariodavis/demasci-deploy/README.md

 All commands in `Makefile` are intended to be run in development container.
 Set configuration in `configure.sh`.
 URLs may not be known until after first deploy.

-Build all containers on local system (this can take ~20m on first run):
+Build all containers on local system (this can take several minutes on first run):
 ```
-bash scripts.sh --build
+bash scripts.sh --build-all
 ```
 Enter dev container:
 ```